lield1096/ML_cancer-patient-survival/README.md

 # ML_cancer-patient-survival

 This project predicts cancer patient outcomes (Alive or Dead) using Machine Learning models such as Logistic Regression, Random Forest, and XGBoost.
+It includes key processes like data preprocessing, handling missing values, class balancing with SMOTE, hyperparameter tuning using GridSearchCV, and evaluation of model performance.

 ## Features
 - **Data Preprocessing**: Normalization, handling missing values, and encoding.